DR-Venus: Towards Frontier Edge-Scale Deep Research Agents with Only 10K Open Data

 | DR-Venus-4B-RL (w/ IGPO, Ours) | SFT+RL | 29.1 (+2.3) | 37.7 (+2.0) |

-Analysis of Capability Boundary (Pass@K):
+3.4 Analysis of Capability Boundary

-- Pass@K evaluation reveals the capability ceiling of small agents is surprisingly high.
-For example, on BrowseComp-ZH, DR-Venus-4B-SFT reaches 78.5% at Pass@16, outperforming larger models like Gemini-3-Pro (66.8%) and GPT-5 High (65.0%).
+Pass@K evaluation reveals that the capability ceiling of 4B agents is surprisingly high.
+On BrowseComp-ZH, DR-Venus-4B-SFT reaches 78.5% at Pass@16, significantly exceeding Tongyi-DR-30B (46.7%) and even outperforming proprietary models like Gemini-3-Pro (66.8%) and GPT-5 High (65.0%).
+This highlights the large deployment potential of edge-scale agents and suggests test-time scaling is especially effective for unlocking small model potential.

-Analysis of Tool Use:
+3.5 Analysis of Tool Use

 Theoretical and Practical Implications